 Bottom Line

-Based on our evaluation, we recommend Helcim as the best overall recurring payment processor for most small businesses.
+Based on our evaluation, I recommend Helcim as the best overall recurring payment processor for most small businesses.
 Affordability and flexibility are the key reasons Helcim tops our list for the best recurring invoice payment provider.

 There are very few traditional merchant account service providers in the industry, and Helcim’s free account includes card-on-file payments, invoicing software with automation tools, a sleek customer portal, and a mobile app to accept payments online or in person.